PolThm/bailapp/docs/docs/getting-started.md

 ---
-title: "Getting Started with BailApp"
+title: 'Getting Started with BailApp'
-description: "A comprehensive guide to setting up the development environment, installing dependencies, and running the BailApp PWA locally."
+description: 'A comprehensive guide to setting up the development environment, installing dependencies, and running the BailApp PWA locally.'
-icon: "🚀"
+icon: '🚀'
 order: 1
 ---